 This section is for instructors only.

-Old Testament Survey II is one of the required courses in the Associate of Theology Degree Program.
-It covers the second half of the study of the Old Testament, Job through Malachi.
+Old Testament Survey I is one of the required courses in the Associate of Theology Degree Program.
+It covers the first half of the study of the Old Testament, Genesis through Esther.
 In clear and concise language, What the Bible is All About, Bible Handbook gives an excellent overview and understanding of every book covered in the course.

 TEXTBOOKS: WHAT THE BIBLE IS ALL ABOUT, Bible Handbook, Author: Dr. Henrietta C. Mears